Log Calabi-Yau surfaces and Jeffrey-Kirwan residues: Introduction

 Let $ Q$ be a quiver without loops or oriented cycles.
 The abelianised JK residue $\jk_{ab}(\opZ_{ Q}(d), \zeta_{ Q})$, with respect to a regular stability vector $\zeta_{Q}$, is defined in Section \ref{AbelianSec}, following \cite{beau}.
 It is given by a rational linear combination of the form $\sum_{Q' \in \mathcal{S}(d)} c_{Q'} \jk(\opZ_{Q'}(\mathbb{I}), \zeta_{Q'})$, for a suitable set of quivers $\mathcal{S}(d)$, where $\mathbb{I}$ denotes the full abelian dimension vector.
 In Sections \ref{SpanningTreeSec} and \ref{AbelianJKSec}, we will show that, for fixed $R$-charges $\bar{R} = \bar{R}_{ij}$ lying in a dense open cone, the JK residue $\jk(\opZ_{Q'}(\mathbb{I}), \zeta_{Q'})$ can be computed as a sum of contributions, one for each spanning tree $T$ of the reduced quiver $\bar{Q}'$, with fixed root $i_{Q'} \in Q'_0$.
 In brief, the abelianised JK residue can be computed as a linear combination of iterated residues $\operatorname{IR}_0$ (a notion recalled in Appendix \ref{iterResSec}),

-for certain $\eps(T) \in \{0, 1\}$, where $x_T$ denotes a singular point of the affine hyperplane arrangement defined by $(Q', i_{Q'}, \mathbb{I}, \bar{R})$, corresponding to $T$, and the map $\phi_{x_T}$ picks a specific identification of $\opZ_{Q', \bar{R}}(\mathbb{I})(u)$ near $x_T$ with a meromorphic function in a neighbourhood of $0 \in \C^{|Q'_0|-1}$ (see Proposition \ref{BETHAbelian} and Corollary \ref{BETHAbelianTrees}).
+for certain $\eps(T) \in \{0, 1\}$, where $x_T$ denotes a singular point of the affine hyperplane arrangement defined by $(Q', i_{Q'}, \mathbb{I}, \bar{R})$, corresponding to a spanning tree $T$ under a natural bijection, and the map $\phi_{x_T}$ picks a specific identification of $\opZ_{Q', \bar{R}}(\mathbb{I})(u)$ near $x_T$ with a meromorphic function in a neighbourhood of $0 \in \C^{|Q'_0|-1}$ (see Proposition \ref{BETHAbelian} and Corollary \ref{BETHAbelianTrees}).
 This identity, valid for general $Q$ as above, seems to be interesting in its own right.
 Indeed, we use it in order to prove our first result, which relates abelianised JK residues to quiver invariants. \begin{thm} Let $Q$ be a quiver without loops or oriented cycles.
 Suppose $\widehat{\zeta}$ is regular with respect to the hyperplane arrangement defined by the dimension vector $d$.
 (This holds, for example, under the stronger condition that $d$ and $\zeta$ are coprime).
 Then, we have

 \end{thm} \begin{rmk} The regularity assumption is restrictive.
 However, as we explained in Remark \ref{regularityRmk}, this assumption is not a drawback of our approach, but rather is needed for the JK residue $\jk(\opZ_Q(d), \zeta)$ (and so $\jk^{\infty}_{ab}(\opZ_Q(d), \zeta)$) to be well defined, at least according to the existing mathematical literature.
 Clearly, an extension of the theory beyond this case is desirable. \end{rmk}